-where $\hat{u}$ is the Fourier transform of $u \in L^2(\R^d)$.
-For $\cE \subset \R^d$, the fractional Sobolev space $H^r(\cE)$, $r \ge 0$, consists of all $u \in L^2(\cE)$ for which $u = \tilde u|_{\cE}$ for some $\tilde u \in H^r(\R^d)$.
+where $\hat{u}$ is the Fourier transform of $u \in L^2(\R)$.
+For $\cE \subset \R$, the fractional Sobolev space $H^r(\cE)$, $r \ge 0$, consists of all $u \in L^2(\cE)$ for which $u = \tilde u|_{\cE}$ for some $\tilde u \in H^r(\R)$.
 It is equipped with the norm

-When $\cE$ is sufficiently regular (such as when it is a possibly unbounded interval in the case of $d=1$), $H^r(\cE)$ has a bounded extension operator.
+Since $\cE$ is an interval, $H^r(\cE)$ has a bounded extension operator.
 It therefore coincides with the usual Sobolev space $W^{r,2}(\cE)$ with equivalent norms.
 We refer to \cite[Chapter~VI]{S70} for more details on this.
-In terms of the restriction operator $R_{\R^d \to \cE}$, we have $H^r(\cE) = R_{\R^d \to \cE}(H^r(\R^d))$ with equal norms.
+In terms of the restriction operator $R_{\R \to \cE}$, we have $H^r(\cE) = R_{\R \to \cE}(H^r(\R))$ with equal norms.
 We again omit $\cE$ from $H^r(\cE)$ when it is clear from the context which domain we refer to.

-If $r > d/2$, then $H^r(\cE)$, $\cE \subseteq \R^d$, is a RKHS with a stationary (that is, $m_r(x,y) = m_r(x-y)$ for $x,y \in \R^d$) kernel given by
+If $r > 1/2$, then $H^r(\cE)$, $\cE \subseteq \R$, is a RKHS with a stationary (that is, $m_r(x,y) = m_r(x-y)$ for $x,y \in \R$) kernel given by